 Culture & history

 The wooden town of Eksjö is one of the best preserved of its kind in Sweden, and a unique cultural treasure.
-One of the reasons for this is that the townspeople were relatively successful in protecting it from the fires that destroyed many similar towns.
-Eksjö has been awarded a highly regarded Europa Nostra diploma for its “good work in caring for the built and cultural environment”.
-Town walks are available: you can join a guided walk or explore independently with an audioguide.
+One of the reasons for this, is that the townspeople were relatively successful in protecting it from the fires that destroyed many similar towns.
+Eksjö has been awarded a highly regarded Europa Nostra diploma for the remarkable renovation of the traditional buildings.
+Town walks are available: you can join a guided walk or explore this wonderful part of history independently with an audioguide.

 Kronoberg Castle Ruin

 The medieval ruins of Kronoberg Castle lie on an island in lake Helgasjön.
-The castle was originally a bishop’s castle, intended to protect the Swedish border from invading Danes.
-Today the castle and grounds are a popular excursion, and offer a café and various activities.
-The steamboat Thor is moored next to the castle.
+The castle was originally a bishop’s castle, intended to protect the Swedish border from the invading Danes.
+Today, the castle ruin and grounds are a popular place to visit, with its picturesque café and various activities arranged in the summers.
+The steamboat Thor has its home port next to the castle.

 Travel back in time in this delightful village and cultural reserve near Oskarshamn dating back to the 18th and 19th centuries.
 Pack a picnic and stroll among the carefully preserved landscape and buildings that served as the film set for ‘The Children of Noisy Village’, based on a book by Astrid Lindgren.